imagico/icesheet_proc/README.md

 The script generates two shapefiles in web mercator (EPSG:3857) projection:

 * polygons of the ice covered area in Antarctica that is not explicitly mapped with areas tagged `natural=glacier`.
 These polygons are split into smaller pieces in the same way the land polygons from OSMCoastline are split.
 * outlines of the ice area above split into handy linestrings.
-These have an additionl `type` attribute.  `type 1` indicates outlines separating ice from ocean, i.e. ice coastlines, `type 2` are edges of ice covered areas towards ice free land and `type 3` are edges between ice covered areas not explicitly mapped and ice explicitly mapped as glaciers in OSM.
+These have an additionl `ice_edge` attribute.  `ice_edge ice_ocean` indicates outlines separating ice from ocean, i.e. ice coastlines, `ice_edge ice_land` are edges of ice covered areas towards ice free land and `ice_edge ice_ice` are edges between ice covered areas not explicitly mapped and ice explicitly mapped as glaciers in OSM.

 Dependencies
 ------------